 Whole-plant hemp extract is a combination of the most prevalent therapeutic, activated compounds in the hemp plant.
 It offers numerous benefits without altering your mental state.
 For decades, medical professionals and the general public overlooked hemp extract because other plant remedies took center stage.

 Now, the medicinal potential of hemp extract has made its way to mainstream audiences.
-Pre-clinical trials over the past four decades have found that cannabinoids, like those found in hemp extract, show potential to be a natural anti-inflammatory, antioxidant, neuroprotectant, antidepressant, along with many other benefits.
+Pre-clinical trials over the past four decades have found that cannabinoids, like those found in hemp extract, show the potential to be a natural anti-inflammatory, antioxidant, neuroprotectant, antidepressant, along with many other benefits.

 2-AG: an ester formed from the arachidonic acid and glycerol that occurs naturally in the brain and is a CB1 receptor agonist; one of the two known endocannabinoids.